thierry13790/homebridge-zipabox-accessory/README.md

 This is a Plugin for [Homebridge](https://github.com/nfarina/homebridge) link to the ZipaBox.
 It is just published to test on local access to a ZipaBox (Zipato TM) through the API possibilities.
+It also can be compatible with connection to the API https://my.zipato.com/zipato-web/v2 (only temperature and switch has been tested)

 It's based on many different plugin example that you can find by searching "homebridge-plugin" in all Git repository